NHL Standings Predictions: Preseason Edition

 5) Buffalo Sabres

 ANALYSIS: Last season, I lived and died with the Sabres as a playoff team.
-This season, despite not loving or even liking their goaltending, I’m going to take my chances on them again.
+This season, despite not loving or even liking their goaltending, I’m going to gamble on them again.
 Buffalo over Columbus is as bold as it gets for my predictions this year, and maybe I should have learned my lesson from last year, but I really like this Sabres’ roster aside from the goaltending.
 I totally think Buffalo is going to be this year’s Colorado — almost a mirror image in terms of turnaround, from last-place overall to a wild-card berth.
 Jack Eichel will break out much the same as MacKinnon did, flanked by Jeff Skinner and Sam Reinhart for a comparably potent top line to the Avs’ trio with Gabriel Landeskog and Mikko Rantanen.
 I see Rasmus Ristolainen as being similar to Tyson Barrie, and I believe Rasmus Dahlin will make an immediate impact for Buffalo — even more so than Girard did for Colorado.
 I’m expecting the rest of Buffalo’s defence to rebound and be blessed with better health.
 Phil Housley and Steve Smith will get more goals out of that group this time around too.
 Speaking of more scoring, I quite like the Sabres’ forward depth and think young guns like Casey Mittelstadt and Alex Nylander could become serious threats as the season progresses.
 There’s lots to like in Buffalo, lots of reasons to believe in the Sabres’ playoff potential . . . and then there’s the goaltending tandem of Carter Hutton and Linus Ullmark.
 If not the league’s worst, it ranks right up there — or rather down there — and could be the demise of an otherwise promising season.
 Living and dying with Hutton is a risky proposition — for the Sabres and for my predictions — but goaltending be damned, I’m betting on Buffalo again.

 6) Detroit Red Wings

 ANALYSIS: There is a drop-off here for the bottom three teams in the Atlantic, all of whom will be bottom-10 teams in the league according to my draft lottery order.
-In saying that, Detroit strikes me as a team that could be sneaky good — not playoff good, but competitive most nights and maybe better than most are anticipating.
+In saying that, Detroit strikes me as a team that could be sneaky good — not playoff good, but competitive most nights and better than many are anticipating.
 Detroit is rebuilding and undergoing a changing of the guard now that Henrik Zetterberg has retired, leaving only Niklas Kronwall and Jimmy Howard on the active roster from the Red Wings’ contending teams of a decade ago.
 And those two are likely entering their final season with Detroit — and may be traded as rentals if there are interested buyers at the deadline — so expect a full-on youth movement to play out there.
 Gustav Nyquist could be done in Detroit too, as another pending free agent in 2019 and prime rental option.
 Yet, it appears the Red Wings will be fairly deep up front with or without top-10 picks Michael Rasmussen and Filip Zadina in the lineup.
-The back end is more concerning, with Detroit’s defence banged-up to start and thus opening the door for a few rookies on the opening-night roster.
+The back end is more concerning, with Detroit’s defence hurting to start and thus opening the door for a few rookies on the opening-night roster.
 Injuries always seem to be an issue for Detroit, so I wouldn’t go as far as to call the Red Wings a sleeper team, but something tells me they won’t be as bad as we (including me) are expecting.
 But there is no reason to expect octopuses hitting the ice in mid-April.

 7) Montreal Canadiens